Yummy Traditional : Snack and Fried Page Not Found - Yummy Traditional

 panipuri

-Then add flavored water along with meethi chutney, it is ready to go inside the mouth
+Then add flavored water along with meethi chutney, and it is ready to go inside the mouth

-You can store this gol gappy by keeping them in an airtight jar for up to 15 days.
+You can store these gol gappas by wrapping them in an airtight jar for up to 15 days.

 golgappy recipe